Battle of Remagen: 7 March 1945: Americans find bridge intact

 On the afternoon of 7 March 1945, Lt.
 Col. Leonard Engeman led Task Force Engeman towards Remagen, a small village of about 5,000 residents on the Rhine with the objective of capturing the town.
 The task force, part of Combat Command B, consisted of C Troop of the 89th Reconnaissance Squadron manning M8 Light Armored Cars and M3 Half-tracks; Company A of 27th Armored Infantry Battalion (27th AIB) equipped with M3 Half-tracks, commanded by Major Murray Deevers; one platoon of Company B, 9th Armored Engineer Battalion (9th AEB) led by Lt.
 Hugh Mott; and three companies of the 14th Tank Battalion (14th TB): Company A (led by 22-year-old Lt.
 Karl H. Timmermann); Company B (led by Lt.
 Jack Liedke); and Company C (led by Lt.
 William E. McMaster).

-The three tank companies of the 14th TB each consisted of three platoons.
+The three tank companies of the 14th Tank Battalion each consisted of three platoons.
 1st Platoon of Company A, 14th TB, led by Lt.
 John Grimball, had been assigned five of the newest heavy-duty T26E3 Pershing tanks, although only four were operational on 7 March.
 The other platoons were each equipped with five M4A3 Sherman tanks, and the company also had a command unit of three more Sherman tanks.
 Their orders were to capture the town of Remagen, and then continue south to link up with Patton's Third Army, but were not given any specific instructions regarding the Ludendorff Bridge.

-At 12:56, scouts from 89th Reconnaissance Squadron arrived on a hill on the north side of Remagen overlooking the village and were astonished to see that the Ludendorff Bridge was still standing.
+At 12:56 p.m., scouts from 89th Reconnaissance Squadron arrived on a hill on the north side of Remagen overlooking the village and were astonished to see that the Ludendorff Bridge was still standing.
 It was one of three remaining bridges across the Rhine that the Germans had not yet blown up in advance of the Allied armies' advance.
 Lt.
-Timmermann and Grimball followed the scouts on the rise to see for themselves and radioed the surprising news to Task Force Commander Engeman.
-Arriving on the rise, Engeman could see retreating German vehicles and forces filling Remagen's streets, all heading over the bridge, which was full of soldiers, civilians, vehicles and even livestock.
+Timmermann and Lt.
+Grimball followed the scouts on the rise to see for themselves and radioed the surprising news to Task Force Commander Engeman.
+Arriving on the rise, Engeman could see retreating German vehicles and forces filling Remagen's streets, all heading over the bridge, which was full of soldiers, civilians, vehicles, and livestock.
 Previous attacks by Allied aircraft had destroyed the vessels used to ferry civilians and workers across the Rhine.
 All were now forced to use the bridge.

-Captain Bratge was in Remagen on the western approach to the bridge directing traffic onto the bridge.
+Capt.
+Bratge was in Remagen on the western approach to the bridge directing traffic onto the bridge.
 Timmermann called for artillery to fire on the bridge using proximity fuses to slow down the German retreat, but the artillery commander refused, citing erroneous reports that U.S. troops were already too close to the bridge.